-Kendall Jenner’s Pepsi Ad Video Shutdown After Bernice King Twitter Rant
+Kendall Jenner’s Pepsi Ad Video Shut Down After Bernice King Twitter Rant

 Many ridiculed the 21-year-old model as the central character who brings about civil rights equality, saying that it was absurd to compare her to the likes of Martin King and Gloria Steinem.
 Pepsi also released an apology to Kendall for putting her “in this position.”

-On Wednesday afternoon, the company was forced to pull out their advert from Youtube following the tremendous criticisms they received.
+On Wednesday afternoon, the company was forced to pull their advert from Youtube following the tremendous criticisms they received.
 “Pepsi was trying to project a global message of unity, peace, and understanding.
 Clearly, we missed the mark, and we apologize.
 We did not intend to make light of any serious issue,” the Pepsi management said in a statement.

 The considerable backlash intensified on Tuesday as it commemorates the anniversary of the death of Martin Luther King in 1968.